-‘Teen Mom OG’ Stars Catelynn Lowell & Tyler Baltierra ‘Not Okay’ Amid Marriage Rumors, Reports ‘Radar’
+‘Teen Mom OG’ Stars Catelynn Lowell And Tyler Baltierra ‘Not Okay’ Amid Marriage Rumors, Reports ‘Radar’

 According to a May 22 report by Radar Online, Catelynn Lowell and Tyler Baltierra are allegedly struggling in their relationship at the moment.
 The couple have become a huge favorite among Teen Mom OG fans, and have been through so many ups and downs in their relationship and lives over the years.

-Sources tell the outlet that “Everything is not okay” between Catelynn and Tyler at the moment, and that they couple are reportedly “dodging” questions about one another when speaking to friends.
+Sources tell the outlet that “Everything is not okay” between Catelynn and Tyler at the moment, and that the couple are reportedly “dodging” questions about one another when speaking to friends.
 The rumors all began when Catelynn changed her name on social media, removing Tyler’s last name, Baltierra, from her Instagram account.
 Teen Mom OG fans immediately noticed, and the insider says it is a source of concern.

 “Cate changed her name on social media, which is weird because she has always been so proud to be a Baltierra.
 She knows people will notice.
 That was no accident,” the insider dished.